 - The thing that happens without interruption

 - Can be implemented as high priority

 - Compare algorithms 2.3 and 2.4

 - Slides 2.12 to 2.17

 - 2.3 can guarantee n=2 at the end

-- -2.4 cannot
+- 2.4 cannot

 - hardware folk say there is a "race condition"

 - We must say what the atomic statements are

 - In the book, assignments and boolean conditions

 - How to implement these as atomic?

+- What about arbitrary stretches as atomic?